To change your logo go to the 'Page Master' under the 'Design' menu

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

 I have often wondered if sailing has been - on the whole - such a good experience for my five children.
-Has it contributed to their behaviour (reasonable so far) if not their character (good)?
+Has it contributed to their behaviour (reasonable so far) if not their character (good so far)?
 I think it must have contributed to a sense of tidiness because on a boat everything has its place and if it isn't put back then it can't be found again when it is needed in a hurry, or at the first puff of wind it slides off the table and breaks or spills all over the place.
 Sailing is to do with being orderly rather than disorderly.
-And obeying orders from the skipper (also known usually as Dad but sometimes Mum, who at home is less often obeyed), a trait honed by much bedtime reading of Swallows and Amazons and the now out of print Little Tim books by Edward Ardizonni.
+And obeying orders from the skipper (also known usually as Dad but sometimes as Mum, who at home is less often obeyed), a trait honed by much bedtime reading of Swallows and Amazons and the now out of print Little Tim books by Edward Ardizonni.
+Later, Patrick O'Brian comes into play.
 Also, family sailing must contribute to a sense of relying on each other, particularly in times of not exactly danger but at least some anxiety.
 After all when Dad is at the mast trying to reef and Mum is hanging on to the tiller is not a good time for a child to demand instant attention.
-Also the children have to become self reliant and competent in all kinds of quite small things like tying knots (so a good knots and splicing book is a must), securing the tender on the stern, securing sheets and so on.
+Also the children have to become self reliant and competent in all kinds of quite small things like tying knots (so a good knots and splicing book is a must), securing the tender on the stern, cleating sheets and so on.

 And what to reply to those families that do their 'sailing' in the Mediterranean or even the Caribbean and who cannot imagine swimming in Scotland?
 Buy wetsuits and go snorkelling.